 9. Find a Winter Resort

 This falls into the category of, “If you can’t beat them, join them.”
 I will grudgingly admit there might be some benefit to this.
-Last winter we stayed near the Elk Ridge Resort on the edge of Prince Albert National Park.
+One winter we stayed near the Elk Ridge Resort on the edge of Prince Albert National Park.
 It was a beautiful winter day with lots of outdoor winter fun.
 We went snow tubing and skating, and we could have gone cross-country skiing.
 There was also outdoor curling and crokinole (how Canadian!) and the weather was warm enough for an epic snowball fight and the careful sculpting of a Snow Princess.

 Embrace it.
 I guess.